Supporting all children to thrive

 Evidence shows that in turn, these students are less likely to finish school, and are more likely to experience unemployment and suffer ill health throughout their lives.

-In Australia, your postcode or cultural background should not dictate a child’s level of developmental support, but as this study demonstrates, that is the case.
+In Australia, a postcode should not be a factor resulting in increased rates of child developmental vulnerability, but as our analysis demonstrates, that is unfortunately the case.

 The impact of high-quality early childhood education and care

 A key measure shown to reduce vulnerability is quality early childhood education.
 Across Australia there are thousands of children whose learning, and life outcomes, have been brought back on track with the support of quality early childhood education and care (ECEC).